ryndrb/dota2bot/README.md

             - Alternatively, if you have Git installed (ignore 2-3 from above):
                 - Open Command Prompt inside the folder (Right Click on Windows 11).
 Type: `git clone https://github.com/ryndrb/dota2bot.git`.
                 - The contents of this repository will then be downloaded.
 And everytime this repository is updated, open Command Prompt inside the `bots` folder.
 Type: `git pull` to update the files inside the folder.
+                - ^ Or delete the contents of `bots`, then run `git clone` again, if no tinkered changes were made.
         - Then, launch DotA 2.
         - Click `Play Dota`.
 Under `Custom Lobbies`, select `Create`.
         - Under the `Lobby Settings` at the bottom, select `Edit`.
 Then, in the drop down `Radiant Bots` and `Dire Bots` menus, select `Local Dev Script`.